TawhidHassan/ecomrce_test/README.md

 Build With flutter

 ## Used technology
-1.Flutter
+1. Flutter
-2.dart
+2. dart
-3.clean arc
+3. clean arc
-4.getx
+4. getx
-5.go route
+5. go route
-6.mordern component arc
+6. mordern component arc

 ## How to use technology
 1. use flutter to build this app for multi platform.